shieldgenerator7/AgranariTTRPG/Docs/Spells/Spells_AdiradasLie.md

 -   Carnivorate Damage: 1 + d1

 ## Camouflage

-Difficulty: 25

-Change your body color to match that of your surroundings.
-Make a Deception ability check to determine how effective it is.
-You get a bonus to Stealth checks based on its effectiveness.
+Bend Fur

+Time cost: 3 min (for a humanoid target 1.5m in height)

+Requirements:

+-   Change Fur Pattern Ease: 100
+-   Sight: 50

+Change the target’s fur pattern to match that of their surroundings.
+When you start casting this spell, make a Sight stat check.
+When you finish casting this spell, the target gets a bonus to their Stealth checks equal to the result of your Sight check multiplied by your Camouflage Stealth Factor stat.

+The target only keeps this Stealth bonus while in an area for which they were camouflaged.

+When calculating time cost, scale it based on the target’s height.

+Stats:

+-   Camouflage Stealth Factor: 0.1x

+## Octopus Camouflage

-Spell Bend
+Bend Fur, Bend Skin

+Time cost: 5 min

--   Mimic (Difficulty + 15): Change the texture and finer shape of your skin, further blending into your environment.
+Change the texture and finer shape of your skin, further blending into your environment.
 Make a Deception ability check, and add its result to the previous Deception check.

 ## Change Eye Color